HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 `hydrus` can be used in two different ways.

-1. As a python package.
+1. As a Python package.
 2. As a Command Line Interface.
 (CLI).

 ## Using hydrus as a Python Package

-`hydrus` makes creating and spinning up a semantic web server easy by giving the developers ability to import it as a python package.
+`hydrus` makes creating and spinning up a semantic web server easy by giving the developers ability to import it as a Python package.
 It provides intuitive interfaces to work with and can be easily configured according to one's preferences.

-To use it as a python package follow the steps below:
+To use it as a Python package follow the steps below:

 1. Navigate into the `creating_api_doc` directory as created in tutorial 2 [Insert link]
 2. Activate the virtual environment by typing `source activate`